juju/docs/src/en/charms-scaling.md

 The `remove-unit` command can be run to remove running units safely.
 The running services should automatically adjust to the change.
+If the machine is not being used as controller, or hosting other Juju managed containers, it will be destroyed automatically.

 !!!
-Note: After removing a service the machine will still be running.
-In order to completely remove the machine that once housed the service you need to issue a `remove-machine`.
+Note: If a machine has no running units, controllers or containers, and hasn't been removed automatically, it can be removed with the `remove-machine` command.
 For example, to remove machine 1 that the unit `mediawiki/1` was housed on use the command:

 ```bash
 juju remove-machine 1